markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

-# Second Page and Wrap-up
+# Adding a Privacy Policy and Wrap-up

 Throughout this project we have learned how to create and organize content for a web page, create custom styles and layouts for that content, and utilize the proper tools to protect, backup, and publish our work.
 This is a lot to take in, so we're going to use this last lesson to reinforce these concepts and "take the training wheels off" by building a second (simpler) page for our Run Buddy product site.

-The Run Buddy legal department finalized the privacy policy and it's ready to code, so that's what we'll be taking on next.
+The Run Buddy legal department has finalized the privacy policy and it's ready to code, so that's what we'll be taking on next.

 The main three points that will be introduced in this lesson are:

 1. Adding a second HTML document to our web site and how the site's pages can link to each other using `<a>` elements.

-2. How to reuse HTML content through selective copy and pasting.
+2. Reusing HTML content through selective copy and pasting.

-3. How two HTML pages can share CSS styles, but also implement a second style sheet for styles more specific to the second page.
+3. Reusing CSS styles across two HTML documents, but also implement a second style sheet for styles more specific to the second page.
 The second style sheet will override some styles we defined in the first one.

-For reference, this is a mock-up of the page we will be building:
+For reference, this is a mockup of the page we will be building:

 ![Privacy Policy completed](assets/step-7/100-privacy-complete.png)